 How to Make Homemade Coconut Milk Yogurt ~ since it’s one of the world’s healthiest foods, I think it’s worth the effort to make it yourself.
-I’m really excited about this yogurt because not only is coconut milk healthy in its own right, but, like I said, you get the added benefit of that lovely exotic flavor.
+This yogurt is creamy, full of flavor, and dairy free.

 I’ve made yogurt for years and I’ve posted about it on a couple of occasions.
 But I always thought yogurt had to be made with dairy products.
 I just assumed that there was something inherent in animal products that allowed the yogurt cultures to thrive.
 But I guess not.
 You can culture coconut milk the same way.
 It’s naturally a little thinner, so it requires some sort of added thickener, but you will get the most incredibly creamy delicious coconut yogurt, you won’t believe it.
 The texture is even creamier than regular yogurt and it combines the natural sweetness and flavor of the coconut with the tang from the live cultures.

 Sometimes the impetus for making something from scratch is financial.
 Sometimes it springs from a health concern, and sometimes it just seems like a fun project.
 But for me the most persuasive reason to make something from scratch that is already available commercially, is if you can achieve a really superior flavor.
 This project checks all those boxes.

 This yogurt went smoothly from beginning to end, and I made it almost exactly as I would make milk yogurt.
 The only difference is that I add a little powdered gelatin to encourage thickening, and instead of a milk based yogurt starter, I used coconut milk yogurt as the starter.
 Even with the added gelatin this coconut yogurt will tend to be a little thinner than regular yogurt.
 You can drain it through cheesecloth after it’s fermented, which I do anyway with homemade yogurt because I like the thick Greek style.